entando/entando-docs/vuepress/docs/next/docs/compose/local-hub-overview.md

 ### Entando Component Manager

 The [Entando Component Manager](../compose/ecm-overview.md) creates the connection between the EntandoApp and the Entando Kubernetes integration service.
-It is part of the EntandoApp and communicates with both the `entando-core` and Kubernetes cluster.
+It is part of the EntandoApp and communicates with both the `entando-core` and the Kubernetes cluster.
 It is also responsible for the installation and removal of components from the `entando-core`.

 ### Entando Kubernetes Integration Service